ssordopalacios/booth-course-planner/README.md

 1. For each `Course`-`Last Name` combination, calculate median course evaluations
 1. Merge course evaluations by `Course`-`Last Name`
 1. Save the file to `output/booth_course_planner.csv`

+The exported file can then be filtered to facilitate your course.
+For example, you can select the following parameters to subset the list of courses:

+* a quarter
+* your program
+* a requirement to fulfill
+* that you would like to pay 0 points in the first round of bidding

+From this subset of courses, you can then view the following information:

+* instructor
+* date and time
+* pre-requisites
+* syllabus
+* course evaluations

 ## Contributing